grouchycoterie/readme/README.md

 Stand ups should be something you want to attend!
 I’ve participated in many stand ups that are mindless status updates.
 Let’s try and keep it interesting for everyone in attendance, otherwise let’s cancel.

 ## Planning Meetings
-My goal is to have the minimum planning meetings necessary.
+My goal is to have the minimum amount of planning meetings necessary.
 I strongly encourage people to meet in small groups to make decisions instead of large groups.
 People’s time is extremely valuable and I want to respect that.

 ## Emails
 I plan to use email as way of communicating with the team instead of meetings.
 I find most meetings are to save one person time at the cost of everyone else.
 I strongly encourage emails, documents, or agendas, instead of unstructured, “let’s discuss” meetings.

 # Work Hours
-I usually arrive to work around 8:30am and stay until up to 5:00pm every day.
+I usually arrive to work around 8:30am and stay until up to 5pm every day.
 I take lunch at 12pm-12:30pm every day, than take a break.

 # How I Can Help You